 Fun fact: Sierra loves all things to do with food, travel, and the environment, and she enjoys cooking for others more than anything.

 Holly uses a fibrosis-in-a-dish model to investigate the cellular events involved in wound healing.
 Scarring and fibrosis are implicated in a variety of disease processes, from liver cirrhosis to the formation of scars at surgical incision sites, so the ability to prevent wounded tissue from becoming fibrotic could reduce patient morbidity and mortality.
-The somewhat unusual combination of mechanical engineering and cell biology at the Simmons Lab offers new perspectives on scarring and wound healing, making it a playground for problem-solving.

 Fun fact: Holly once spent three weeks shadowing doctors in a hospital in Budapest…but she only learned about five Hungarian words the whole time!